-Are you struggling to improve your kipping bar muscle-up but not sure where to begin?
+Are you struggling to improve your kipping bar muscle-up but are unsure of where to begin?

 Does this sound familiar?

 - I land really low in support at the top of the bar muscle-up.